 The CRA aggressively opposed this decision because it suggests that courts will retroactively fix agreements to conform to the parties’ tax planning goals, even though the agreement itself was drafted exactly as the parties intended.
 It means that botched tax planning will be given a second chance.
 The Court in McPeake v.
 Canada (2012 BCSC 132), recently confirmed this position.

 Although it is always better to get your tax planning right the first time, a rectification order provides a safety net for taxpayers who do not.
 If you are subject to any adverse taxes from misguided tax planning or its implementation, a rectification order may be an appropriate remedy for you.
-Please contact us to speak with one of our tax lawyers.
+Please contact us to speak with one of our top Canadian tax lawyers.

 "This article provides information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."